 For over a decade, we've been working with some of the biggest organizations in the world on strategic trend projects.
 From the US to Brazil to South Africa to Thailand.

-If you're deeply into trends and in charge of getting as many of your teams / colleagues involved in any kind of trend understanding, thinking or applying, check out what we could do for and with you.
+If you're deeply into trends and in charge of turning as many of your teams trend-driven, check out what we could do for and with you.

 While TikTok allows people to feel close regardless of geographical location, the app's Chinese sibling Douyin flipped the script to help users connect with those nearby.
 By shaking their phone, users can find others in the same city and add them to their friends list.
 A feature Douyin copied from rival WeChat, we should add... ;-)